Not Going Out: Synopsis

-The series focuses on Lee Mack, who plays a fictional version of himself: an unambitious man in his late thirties living as a lodger in a flat in the London Docklands.
+The series focuses on Lee Mack, who plays a fictional version of himself: an unambitious man, initially in his late thirties living as a lodger in a flat in the London Docklands.
 Originally from Chorley, Lancashire (which is approximately 20 miles from Southport, Mack's real-life birthplace), Lee is a negligent, unmotivated layabout.
 Frequently between jobs, he spends most of his days on his sofa watching television or at the local pub with his best friend, Tim Adams (Tim Vine), whom he has known for 15 years.
 Tim is an accountant from Henley-on-Thames who owns the flat in which Lee is a lodger.
 Lee is also noted for his cheeky wit and for having a very troubled relationship with his father, with whom he shares many traits and who says that Lee was unplanned and resulted in the end of his marriage.

-Very often, the only thing that can get Lee off of his sofa and active is his efforts to impress the girl of his dreams.
+Very often, the only thing that can get Lee off his sofa and active is his efforts to impress the girl of his dreams.
 In the first series, this girl is Kate (Megan Dodds), Lee's feisty American landlady, with whom he frequently has conflict but otherwise has a close relationship.
-Kate is Tim's ex-girlfriend–– he left her for a 23-year-old named Emma (whom Lee and Kate frequently suggest looked a lot younger), but he is single again after Emma left him.
+Kate is Tim's ex-girlfriend; he left her for a 23-year-old named Emma (whom Lee and Kate frequently suggest looked a lot younger), but he is single again after Emma left him.

 In Series 2, with Dodds having left the show, Kate moves back to the United States.
 Lee's affections soon turn to Tim's sister, Lucy (Sally Bretton), who is a decade younger than Tim.
-Lucy buys the flat – much to Tim's annoyance – after having spent ten years living in Switzerland.
+Lucy buys the flat, much to Tim's annoyance, after having spent ten years living in Switzerland.
 She shares Kate's feisty nature and quick wit, and her interactions with Lee are very similar.
 Although his frequent laziness annoys her, Lucy sometimes appears to enjoy Lee's presence in the flat, largely because of his company and his willingness to help her out of an awkward situation.
 Tim soon finds himself drawn into Lee's many schemes to impress Lucy, most of which backfire, fail to impress her or land them in trouble.
 Often, Lee finds himself confiding in his friend and cleaner, Barbara (Miranda Hart), about his many problems.

 Later on in the series, Tim forms a relationship with Daisy (Katy Wix), an incredibly dim-witted, but likeable, young woman.
 In Series 3, Daisy becomes a regular character.
 Meanwhile, Lucy considers marrying an Eastern European refugee in a marriage of convenience, until he marries Barbara instead.
 Later on, Lee's father, Frank (Bobby Ball) returns to try to make amends with his son.
 In Series 4, Lee continues his antics to impress Lucy.
 In the series finale, Lee gets hit by a car and falls into a coma.
 Lee's actions to impress Lucy continue well into Series 5, when they both think they accidentally slept together after drinking potato hooch.